-The Wayfindr Open Standard aims to do just that.
+The internationally-recognised Wayfindr Open Standard does just that.

 Read on to learn more about how audio navigation works.

 Our Open Standard gives you the tools to create inclusive and consistent experiences for your vision impaired customers.
 From transport networks and shopping centres, to hospitals and any other indoor space - we can help.

 Wayfindr delivered a highly successful trial in Los Angeles, California, USA in 2019.
 By combining our open standard with an advanced beacon-less technology we showed that 95% of users would be more likely to use public transit services.Find out more

 Audio navigation in action for a severely sight impaired user

 Today we would like to share with you a video from our recent trial in the Las Arenas Shopping Centre in Barcelona.
 This shows a severely sight-impaired user using the Wayfindr demo app to find their way around the shopping centre.

 Why openness is key to the Wayfindr Open Standard

 An open standard provides startups, and social enterprises, with an opportunity to empower communities from around the world - by...

 6 Reasons Wayfindr is an Open Standard, not an App